pulumi/docs/content/blog/copilot-lessons/index.md

 When you ask Copilot something, it figures out what you need and picks the right skill for the job – like a manager deciding which expert to send your question to.
 This function-calling approach, orchestrated by a component we call the "outer loop," allows Copilot to access and process information beyond its internal knowledge base.

-To train this routing system, we analyzed thousands of user queries and mapped them to Pulumi's underlying functionality.
+To train this routing system, the team analyzed thousands of user queries and mapped them to Pulumi's underlying functionality.
 A question like 'Show me my untagged EC2 instances' breaks down into clear parameters - resource type (EC2), filter condition (untagged) - that route to the Insights skill.
 This mapping helped us handle the many ways users phrase the same technical request.

 Refining this routing system revealed another opportunity: streamlining the Debug button workflow.